 They experience success from the very beginning.
 Lively phonic books are closely matched to their increasing knowledge of phonics and ‘tricky’ words and, as children re-read the stories, their fluency increases.

-Children in Nursery, Reception, Year 1 and Year 2 have at least two reading books each week.
-One is a class book which they should continue to read for fluency at home, with the other being selected from a range of books with the same phonetical sounds to embed their new learning.
+Children in Reception, Year 1 and Year 2 have at least two reading books each week once they are able to blend three letter words and read 'Ditty' sheets.
+One book is a class book which they should continue to read for fluency at home, with the other being selected from a range of books with the same phonetical sounds to embed their new learning.
 It is vital that children read these books at home, both independently and out loud.
+In addition, every child will bring home a ‘Sharing Book’ to enjoy each week!

 Along with a thought-provoking introduction, prompts for thinking out loud and discussion, children are helped to read with a storyteller’s voice.
 This scheme is accompanied by popular children’s stories, which are read by children and adults in a Reading for Pleasure (R4P) session on a daily basis.
 These are normally linked to the topic that the children are studying at that time.